pskowronek/epaper-clock-and-more/README.md

     - [One Call API](https://openweathermap.org/api/one-call-api) is being used to replace DarkSky provider (see below)
   - a key for weather forecasts from DarkSky.net - ~~you can get it [here](https://darksky.net/dev/register)~~ *)
     - **DarkSky has been recently acquired by Apple since then no new submissions are being accepted**
-    - DarkSky is now in fallback mode (if not OpenWeather key is provided) and it's been set as deprecated (should work until the end of 2021)
+    - DarkSky is now in fallback mode (if no OpenWeather key is provided) and it's been set as deprecated (should work until the end of 2021)
   - a key for Air Quality Index data from Airly.eu - you can get it [here](https://developer.airly.eu/register) *)
     - alternatively you can use World Air Quality Index API - you can get it [here](https://aqicn.org/data-platform/token/) *)
-    - WAQI (aqicn.org) works as a fallback if you don't specify the token for Airly
+    - WAQI (aqicn.org) works as a fallback if you don't specify any token for Airly
   - type of e-paper device, whether it is 2.7 or 4.2 (by default it is pre-configured for 2.7" BWR)
   - tweak additional settings to:
     - prefer local temperature readings as served by Airly instead of weather provider(s)